DMD1070/DMD1070.github.io/lessons/7-web-typography.md

 There are a handful of services that take the guess work out of using @font-face.

-[Typekit](https://typekit.com/) uses professional typefaces, but he free plan can only be used on one site.
+[Typekit](https://typekit.com/) uses professional typefaces, but the free plan can only be used on one site.

 [Google Web Fonts](https://www.google.com/fonts) uses free and open source fonts (similar to Font Squirrel), but makes adding the the fonts to a page *really* easy.